Together in Christ: 'Connected in Christ' — Colossians 1:1-2, 4:12-17

 Today's Prayer

-Loving Father, help me as I seek to find a group of believers where I can belong, contribute, bless, and be blessed.
+Loving Father, may I always have a group of believers where I can belong, contribute, bless, and be blessed.
 I know You did not make me live in isolation from others, so I want to move into a deeper relationship with my brothers and sisters in Christ who live near me.
 Please also bless those brothers and sisters isolated from their loved ones and those in prisons, hospitals, jails, institutions, and other forms of isolation.
 Use me, dear Father, to find several isolated people and be Your loving presence in their lives.
 I offer this prayer, dear Father, in Jesus' name.
 Amen.

 Related Scripture Readings